mariliafernandez/mariliafernandez/README.md

 ### Hi there 👋

-I'm a junior data scientis and a computer engineering student who is passionate about science and solving problems by writing code.
+I'm a junior data scientist and a computer engineering student who is passionate about science and solving problems by writing code.

 - 🔭 I’m currently working on my undergraduate thesis in computer vision.
 - 🌱 I’m currently learning about regression models.